Ngo Dinh Diem: Foreign policy

 Diệm's attitude toward India was not harmonious due to India's non-alignment policy, which Diệm assumed favored communism.
 It was not until in 1962, when India voted for a report criticizing the communists for supporting the invasion of South Vietnam, that Diệm eventually reviewed his opinions toward India.
 For Japan, Diệm's regime established diplomatic relations for the recognition of war reparations, which led to a reparation agreement in 1959 with the amount of US$49 million (equivalent to US$514 million in 2023).
-Diệm also established friendly relations with non-communist states, especially South Korea, Taiwan, the Philippines, Thailand, Laos and the Federation of Malaya, where Diệm's regime shared the common recognition of communist threats.
+Diệm also established friendly relations with non-communist states, especially the Republic of Korea, the Republic of China, the Philippines, the Kingdom of Thailand, the Kingdom of Laos and the Federation of Malaya, where Diệm's regime shared the common recognition of communist threats.